NethermindEth/teeception/docs/smart-contracts.md

 ## Architecture Notes

-- Currently non-upgradeable contracts with a straightforward architecture
+- Non-upgradeable contracts with a straightforward architecture
 - Event-driven design for transparency and off-chain indexing
-- Fee splitting mechanism (e.g., 80/20 between agent and creator)
+- 80/20 fee splitting between agent and creator
+- Time-based access controls for agent transfers
+- Registry-based deployment and management system

 ## Auditing and Launch Readiness